Skip to main content

 TO Clause

-In the section TO you can provide a list of users and roles this policy should work for.
+In the TO section you can provide a list of users and roles this policy should work for.
 For example, CREATE ROW POLICY ...
 TO accountant, john@localhost.

 CREATE ROW POLICY pol1 ON mydb.table1 USING b=1 TO mira, peter